 \subsection{Experiment Settings}

 The pre-trained ELECTRA discriminator model and BERT model adopted in our experiments are all from \url{https://github.com/huggingface/transformers}.
-We utilize the large size for ELECTRA and the base size for BERT.
+We use the large-size ELECTRA and the base-size BERT.
 We train detection network and correction network on the three datasets respectively by Adam optimizer with default hyperparameters.
-All the experiments are conducted on 2 GPUs (Nvidia Tesla P100).
+All experiments are conducted on 2 GPUs (Nvidia Tesla P100).

-For SIGHAN 2015, we kept the default binary classifier of ELECTRA’s discriminator because the dataset just contains one error type when fine tuning ELECTRA’s discriminator.
-And in retraining of BERT, we applied two kinds of ways.
-One is an unsupervised method by re-pretraining BERT with its original MLM objective.
-The other is a supervised method by masking the mistaken characters and predicting them.
+For SIGHAN 2015, since it only contains one error type, we kept the default binary classifier of ELECTRA discriminator during finetuning.
+We applied two methods to retrain BERT.
+One is an unsupervised method by continue pretraining BERT with its original MLM objective.
+The other is a supervised method by masking mistaken characters and predicting them.

-\quad For CGED 2020 and SIGHAN-synthesized datasets, we added a 4-class classifier to recognize three error types on ELECTRA’s discriminator’s last hidden layer and then fine tune it.
-As in retraining of BERT, we applied the same ways with SIGHAN 2015.
+For CGED 2020 and SIGHAN-synthesized datasets, we added a 4-class classifier to recognize error types on ELECTRA discriminator’s last hidden layer and finetune it.
+We applied the same methods as in SIGHAN 2015 to retrain BERT.